 As far as we’re concerned, the best Android controller available right now would have to be the one made by Beboncool, and for several reasons.

 First of all, there’s the indisputable great value that you get for your money – it is not only affordable but is exceptionally well made and all the controls are highly responsive.
 On top of that, it is very well suited for mobile gaming because it is quite easy to transport.

-Of course, the very basic triggers might be a deal-breaker for someone looking to play shooting games on their phone, which is not an uncommon occurrence these days, what with even PUBG being ported to mobile platforms.
+Of course, the very basic triggers might be a deal-breaker for someone looking to play shooting games on their phone, which is not an uncommon occurrence these days.
 If it is shooters you’re looking to play, then the GameSir G3s might be a better choice.

 If you’re more of a sucker for aesthetics instead, then you might as well get Bounabay’s controller, as it is arguably the best-looking of the three, as pricey as it may be in comparison.